Sergey Melikov: Return to public service

+Sanctions

+He is under personal international sanctions from all countries in the European Union, the United Kingdom, the United States, Australia, Ukraine and New Zealand in relation to Russia's actions in Ukraine.

 Personal life

-Melikov is an ethnic Lezgin, born to a native father, and a Russian mother.
-His father, Alim Nur-Magomedovich (1932-2012), was a retired colonel, commander of a brigade of internal troops of the USSR Ministry of Internal Affairs.
+Melikov has an ethnic Lezgin father, and a Russian mother.
+His father, Alim Nur-Magomedovich (1932–2012), was a retired colonel, commander of a brigade of internal troops of the USSR Ministry of Internal Affairs.
 His mother, Tatyana Nikolayevna, was a teacher.

-His older brother, Mikhail, (born 2 February 1958), is a major general in reserve, who graduated from the Leningrad Combined Arms Command School, and served in various positions up to battalion commander in the Airborne Forces.
+His older brother, Mikhail, (born 2 February 1958), is a major general in the reserves, who graduated from the Leningrad Combined Arms Command School, and served in various positions up to battalion commander in the Airborne Forces.
 Mikhail was later transferred to the Internal Troops of the Ministry of Internal Affairs, as he commanded a regiment of Internal Troops in Yaroslavl.
 From 1998 to 1999, he was the commander of the 1st Operational Regiment of the Separate Operational Division of the Internal Troops of the Ministry of Internal Affairs.
 From 1999 to 2001, Mikhail Melikov was the commander of the 1st Special Purpose Regiment "Vityaz" of the Internal Troops of the Ministry of Internal Affairs, chairman of the public organization of veterans of special forces an operational division of the Internal Troops of the Ministry of Internal Affairs in Novocherkassk.

 Sergey's wife, Galina Melikova, is a military doctor.
 Their son, Mikhail, studied at the Military University of the Ministry of Defence as of July 2018.
-Their stepson, Dmitry Serkov (1981 - 2 August 2007), served in the 1st Red Banner Special Forces "Vityaz", was the commander of the assault group of the 1st platoon of the 1st group of the unit.
+Their stepson Dmitry Serkov (1981 - 2 August 2007), served in the 1st Red Banner Special Forces "Vityaz", and was the commander of the assault group of the 1st platoon of the 1st group of the unit.
 Serkov died on 2 August 2007 in Dagestan during a combat mission.
 In December 2007, Serkov was posthumously awarded the title of Hero of the Russian Federation.

+Melikov is an Orthodox Christian in a Muslim-majority region.